Bifurcations of highly inclined near halo orbits using Moser regularization: Dynamical Models and Symplectic Scaling Framework

 \subsection{The Circular Restricted Three-Body Problem (CR3BP)}

-We consider the \emph{spatial circular restricted three-body problem} (CR3BP), which models the motion of a massless particle in three-dimensional Euclidean space, under the gravitational influence of two massive primary bodies in circular motion.
+We consider the \emph{spatial circular restricted three-body problem} (CR3BP), which models the motion of an infinitesimal particle in three-dimensional Euclidean space, under the gravitational influence of two massive primary bodies in circular motion.
 The \emph{mass ratio} of the primaries is denoted by the parameter \(\mu \in [0, 1]\).

-We choose a rotating coordinate frame fixing the two primaries along the $x$-axis, the first primary at $e = (-\mu, 0, 0)$ and the second at $m = (1 - \mu, 0, 0)$, and the barycenter of the system at the origin.
+We choose a rotating coordinate frame fixing the two primaries along the $x$-axis, the first primary at $\mathbf{e} = (-\mu, 0, 0)$ and the second at $\mathbf{m} = (1 - \mu, 0, 0)$, and the barycenter of the system at the origin.
 For our choice of rotation direction, the Hamiltonian of the CR3BP is given by